-The mobile component of today’s end-to-end solution in virtually every national implementation around the worlds is based on a technology called Cell Broadcast.
-The cell broadcast service architecture is described in the 3GPP standard 23.041 and is supported over 2G, 3G and 4G networks in a similar manner, using one CBC (Cell Broadcast Center) which serves all these networks — the broadcast service’s basic functionality does not change when roaming from one network technology to another.
+When dealing with mobile Early Warning Systems, most countries select the cell broadcast technology.
+The cell broadcast service architecture is described in the 3GPP standard 23.041.
+It is supported over 2G, 3G, 4G and 5G networks in a similar manner.
+With a single CBC (Cell Broadcast Center) serving all these networks, the broadcast service’s functionality does not change when roaming from one network to another.

 Cell Broadcast is defined by the European Telecommunications Standards Institute (ETSI) and is incorporated into the GSM 3GPP standards.
-It is a location-based mobile network service that mass-delivers text or binary messages to citizens’ phones within the range of the base station cell, group of base station cells, or the entire network
+It is a location-based mobile network service that mass-delivers text or binary messages to citizens’ mobile phones, within the range of a single cell to the entire network.

-CBC (Cell Broadcast Center) — This entity resides in the mobile operator’ core network.
-The CBC handles and manages the sending of a message received from the CBE; it routes it to the target cells through the RAN controllers (see below), and implements the interfaces connecting it to the RAN controllers.
+CBC (Cell Broadcast Center) — this entity connects to the mobile operator’s core network.
+The CBC manages the transmission of messages received from the CBE and routes them to the target cells, through the RAN controllers (see below), by implementing the various required interfaces.

-RAN (Radio Access Network) Controller — The entity in the operator’s radio network that manages a group of cells.
-The RAN controller distributes the Cell Broadcast message to the target cells.
-(BSC, RNC and MME are the RAN Controllers for 2G, 3G and 4G networks respectively).
+RAN (Radio Access Network) Controller — the entity in the operator’s radio network that manages a group of cells.
+The RAN controller distributes the cell broadcast message to the target cells.
+BSC, RNC, MME and AMF are the RAN Controllers for 2G, 3G, 4G and 5G, respectively.

-A Cell Broadcast message page can use 93 characters and up to 15 of these pages may be combined into Cell Broadcast message.
-Each page uses the same message identifier (indicating the source of the message), and an identical same serial number.
-This way, the recipient mobile device can identify and ignore broadcasts of messages already received.
+A Cell Broadcast message page has a limit of 93 characters and up to 15 pages.
+Each page uses the same message identifier (indicating the source of the message), and an identical serial number.
+This way, the recipient’s mobile device can identify and ignore broadcasts of messages already received.